Jace Everett: Biography

 "Bad Things" is used as the theme song for the HBO TV series True Blood.
 Charlaine Harris pays homage to the song by including "Bad Things" playing at Merlotte's in the 2010 Sookie Stackhouse mystery Dead in the Family.
 It won a 2009 Broadcast Music Incorporated award in the cable television category and was nominated for a 2009 Scream Award for "Best Scream Song of the Year."
 His album, entitled Red Revelations, was released in June 2009.
-His duet Evil (Is Going On), a cover of the song written by Willie Dixon, with CC Adcock is part of the True Blood season 2 soundtrack.
+His duet Evil (Is Going On), a cover of the song written by Willie Dixon, with C. C. Adcock is part of the True Blood season 2 soundtrack.
 A new album, "Mr. Good Times" was released in 2011.
 His latest album, "Terra Rosa" was released digitally on July 23, 2013.